CagriCatik/Climate-Control/docs/src/chapter_3.md

    - Heat transfer between the outside and inside air is modeled based on their temperature difference, with a smaller mass flow rate factor accounting for radiative heating.

 3. **Occupant Heat Contribution**:
-   - The model adds approximately 100 W of heat energy per person in the cabin, simulating the impact of passengers on the cabin temperature.
+   - The model adds approximately 100 W of heat energy per person in the cabin, simulating the impact of passengers on cabin temperature.

 The **Thermometer Display** block outputs the temperature reading of a sensor behind the driver's head, which is calculated based on these heat transfer dynamics.
 When the model starts, this temperature begins at the external temperature (e.g., 18°C) and moves toward the user setpoint as the system adjusts.